mriffle/nf-ms-dda-casanovo/docs/source/results.rst

 Workflow Results
 ================
-All results will be output to the ``results/nf-teirex-dda`` subdirectory in the directory in which the workflow was run.
+By default, all results will be output to the ``results/nf-ms-dda-casanovo`` subdirectory in the directory in which the workflow was run.
 In this directory is a subdirectory for each program that was run as part of the workflow.
 A full description of output files can be found below.

 Output Files
 ============
-Below are each subdirectory created in ``results/nf-teirex-dda`` and a description of files that will be found in those directories.
+Below are each subdirectory created in ``results/nf-ms-dda-casanovo`` and a description of files that will be found in those directories.

 ``comet`` Subdirectory